oracle/node-oracledb/doc/src/api_manual/oracledb.rst

 .. attribute:: oracledb.poolPingInterval

+    .. versionadded:: 1.12

     This property is a number value.
 When a pool :meth:`pool.getConnection()` is called and the connection has been idle in the pool for at least ``poolPingInterval`` seconds, node-oracledb internally “pings” the database to check the connection is alive.
 After a ping, an unusable connection is destroyed and a usable one is returned by ``getConnection()``.
-Connection pinging improves the chance a pooled connection is valid when it is first used because identified unusable connections will not be returned to the application.
+Connection pinging improves the chance a pooled connection is usable by the application because unusable connections are less likely to be returned by :meth:`oracledb.getConnection()`.

-    The default ``poolPingInterval`` value is 60 seconds.
+    The default ``poolPingInterval`` value is *60* seconds.
 Possible values
     are:

     .. list-table-with-summary::  ``poolPingInterval`` Values